BogdanChumak96/teamvoy-test/README.md

 npm install or yarn
 4. **Start the application:**
 npm dev or yarn dev

-## Running the Project

-To run the project in development mode, use the following command:

-npm run dev or yarn dev

 This will start the development server, and your application will be available at [http://localhost:3000](http://localhost:3000).
-Any changes you make to the source code will automatically trigger hot-reloading and update the application in the browser.
+Any changes you make to

 ## Building for Production

-To build the project for production, use the following command:

-npm run build
+1. **To build the project for production, use the following command: npm run build

 This will create an optimized production build in the `dist` directory.